pjreddie/darknet/arapaho/arapaho_readme.txt

 - Cleanup in the destructor is not properly done (core issue in darknet itself).
 This will be resolved in a later release.

 - For memory usage on GPU, refer to https://github.com/prabindh/darknet/blob/master/arapaho/Arapaho-GPU-Z%20Sensor-Log.txt

+- Windows build of Arapaho is supported through .sln files at https://github.com/prabindh/darknet-cpp-windows